Future Imagery Architecture: Contractors

-Research and Development Challenges
+Research and development challenges

 The exact scope and mission of FIA are classified, although the head of the NRO said in 2001 that the project would focus on creating smaller and lighter satellites.
 Some industry experts believe that a key objective is to make the satellites more difficult to attack, possibly by placing them in higher orbits.
 Because of the large size of the program, as well as number of workers involved, some experts have compared it to the 1940s Manhattan Project.

 The project encountered a number of technical challenges.
 The required traveling-wave tube for the Radar Imaging proved to be highly challenging, resulting in significant schedule delays.
 Some of the problems with traveling-wave tubes were traced to charge built-up, while crossing radiation belts, resulting in electrical sparking, which in turn created carbon tracks, ultimately shorting the traveling-wave tubes.

 The original optical specification could not be met, requiring a redesign.
 The system for the actuated Secondary Mirror positioning was difficult to stabilise, and required the introduction of additional struts and launch-locks.
-In 1Q FY03 Boeing did shutdown their Battery Division, and in 3Q FY03 their Power Electronics manufacturing facility in order to correct for defective validation procedures and manufacturing processes.
+In 1Q FY03 Boeing shut down their Battery Division, and in 3Q FY03 their Power Electronics manufacturing facility in order to correct defective validation procedures and manufacturing processes.
 NRO subsequently directed Boeing to bring a 2nd, more experienced battery manufacturer into the project.
-Honeywell supplied radiation hardened HX-3000 ASICs, which due to their low power usage and high speed had been selected to serve multiple functions in the project (BRAM, ADD, EBWC, ERBC, ...) required several respins, and interventions to fix yield issues and manufacturing errors.
+Honeywell supplied radiation hardened HX-3000 ASICs, which due to their low power usage and high speed had been selected to serve multiple functions in the project (BRAM, ADD, EBWC, ERBC, ...), required several respins, and interventions to fix yield issues and manufacturing errors.
 In October 2003, issues with Control moment gyroscopes were delaying progress with the satellite bus.
 A NRO presentation on April 20, 2004 reported many issues with parts manufacturing and quality, and presented a new IMINT baseline.

 Termination of IMINT FIA

 By 2005, an estimated US$10 billion had been spent by the US government on FIA, including Boeing's accumulated cost overrun of US$4 to 5 billion, and it was estimated to have an accumulated cost of US$25 billion over the ensuing twenty years.

 In reply to a request by the Permanent Select Committee on Intelligence, NRO on May 6, 2005 provided estimated termination costs for the i) full FIA program, ii) IMINT FIA, and iii) for a rescope of FIA into a new procurement program.
-This was followed by a report of a NRO appointed Red Team on August 12, 2005.
+This was followed by a report of an NRO appointed tiger team on August 12, 2005.
 In September 2005 DNI John Negroponte terminated the FIA IMINT contract with Boeing because of the cost overruns and delays of the delivery date.
 Instead Lockheed Martin received a contract to restart production of two legacy KH-11 Kennen satellite system with new upgrades.

 In 2012 NRO donated two sophisticated but unneeded space telescopes, reportedly built for FIA, to NASA for use in astronomy.